European lenders exit Amazon oil trade after scrutiny by campaigners

 By Brenna Hughes Neghaiwi, Matthew Green and Simon Jessop

-ZURICH/LONDON, Jan 25 (Reuters) - Credit Suisse CSGN.S, Dutch lender ING INGA.AS and France's BNP Paribas BNPP.PA have decided to stop financing the trade in crude oil from Ecuador, the banks said on Monday, following pressure from campaigners aiming to protect the Amazon rainforest.
+ZURICH/LONDON, Jan 25 (Reuters) - Credit Suisse CSGN.S, Dutch lender ING INGA.AS and France's BNP Paribas BNPP.PA have decided to stop financing trade in crude oil from Ecuador, the banks said on Monday, after pressure from campaigners aiming to protect the Amazon rainforest.

 The role of European lenders in backing the trade came under scrutiny in August, when a report by advocacy groups Stand.earth and Amazon Watch named six European banks as major financiers of Ecuadorean oil exports to U.S. refineries.